prashiddhath/Transit-Analysis/NETWORK_COMPARISON.md

 ### Per-Capita Accessibility (PCA)
 *Service area per million residents*

+**What it measures:** How much accessible area is available per million residents.
+Indicates the "service footprint" each resident can access via transit.

+**Why it matters:** Captures population equity - whether all residents have equal access to transit-reachable opportunities.
+Essential for social equity and urban planning.

 | Time | NYC (km²/M) | Berlin (km²/M) | Singapore (km²/M) | Leader |
 |------|-------------|----------------|-------------------|--------|